-The second URIS fellow, Dr Olena Palko, will research and teach at the University of Basel from August 2017 to January 2018.
+The second URIS fellow, Dr Olena Palko, researched and taught at the University of Basel from August 2017 to January 2018.

 Dr Olena Palko is a junior scholar with an interdisciplinary profile.
 She studied political science and philosophy at the Taras Shevchenko National University in Kiev and obtained her doctorate in political science at the Institute of Political Science and Ethnology at the National Academy of Sciences in Kiev.
 Dr Palko also completed further PhD studies in history at the University of East Anglia in Norwich, England in March 2017.
 Her research interests are the political and cultural history of Ukraine in the 20th century.
 Dr Palko’s research to date has focused on the question of the Bolsheviks’ consolidation of power in Ukraine in the 1920s.